preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 *************************
 End users can be allowed to create a new site or group using the option here.
 Depending on settings, approval can be needed.
 If it's not needed, the site or group will be created when the user clicks "Create".
 If approval is needed, a request is sent to an administrator for processing.

-Another way users can be allowed to create teamworks, is through the Create Teamwork block.
-See this page for more information: :doc:`Create Teamwork block </blocks/create-teamwork/index>`
+Another way users can be allowed to create teamworks, is through the Create App block.
+See this page for more information: :doc:`The Create App block </blocks/create-app/index>`

-What the option is called and which fields and options will be available when creating a site or group can differ depending on how the Provisioning Template is set up.
+What the option is called and which fields and options will be available when creating a teamwork can differ depending on how the Provisioning Template is set up.

 Here's an example with some common fields and options: